-You do not need to be a statistician to calculate that while the number of ebook titles has risen dramatically, the number of book buyers has not increased proportionally.
+You don’t need to be a statistician to calculate that while the number of ebook titles has risen dramatically, the number of book buyers has not increased proportionally.

 Many new authors leap into publishing an ebook on Amazon with the expectation that because their book is for sale, it will sell.

-The biggest problem is that many newly published authors do zero market research before a book launch.
+The biggest problem is that many newly published authors do zero market research or promotion before a book launch.

-If you want to sell anything, you have to know what your market is and how you are going to attract people to buy your product.
+If you want to sell anything, you must know your market and how you will attract people to buy your product.

-Smart indie authors know this and have a clear idea of their genre and what market potential there is for their writing.
+Savvy indie authors know this and have a clear idea of their genre and market potential for their writing.